lowlevel86/OpenGL-3D-Adventure-Game-Engine/README.md

 ### Features
 * Written in C and uses basic openGL functions
-* Possible pixel to pixel positioning of objects no matter the projection
+* Practical control over the view frustum